 Ministry Internship Supervisor: Students are supervised by a Ministry Internship Supervisor who is: 1) an ordained minister, employed full time in the setting, and has a graduate theological degree from an accredited seminary; and/or 2) a director who has a master’s degree in the indicated field.
-Ministry Internship Supervisors require the approval of the Ministry Internship Director.
+Ministry Internship Supervisors require the approval of the Director of Ministry Internships.

 Faculty Supervisor: Students should select a Faculty Supervisor based on their area of interest and negotiate with them regarding their project.
 Faculty members should be identified as soon as possible.

 3. In conjunction with the Faculty Supervisor and the Ministry Internship Supervisor, the student will develop a Ministry Internship Proposal.
 (See Proposal Guidelines below.)